-Significant research efforts have also been directed towards developing narrative engines which can automatically generate sjuzhet (and thus, the narrative) based on the end goals specified in the fabula [19-21].
+Significant research efforts have also been directed towards developing narrative engines which can automatically generate sjužhet (and thus, the narrative) based on the end goals specified in the fabula [9, 20, 28].
 These systems represent the fabula as a collection of state spaces that are searched to find a sequence that satisfies the end goal.
-The systems model fabula semantics such as timelines, states, events, characters, and goals as data objects.
-These objects can be queried, manipulated, and arranged using user-defined sjuzhet assertions to generate the narrative text.
+The system models fabula semantics such as timelines, states, events, characters, and goals as data objects.
+These objects can be queried, manipulated, and arranged using user-defined sjužhet assertions to generate the narrative text.

 Two approaches are commonly used to represent fabula in such automatic narrative generation systems.
-In the first approach, a STRIPS-like [22] formalism is adopted to represent the fabula as a collection of world models for all possible scenarios in the narrative.
+In the first approach, a STRIPS-like [11] formalism is adopted to represent the fabula as a collection of world models for all possible scenarios in the narrative.
 A world model is constructed as a set of well-formed formulas using first-order predicate calculus.
 A well-formed formula is also used to state the goal condition.
 A set of operators enumerate possible actions and their effect on the world models.
-Various AI planning techniques apply these operators to the world model collection to find a model that achieves the stated goal condition [20,21,23].
+Various AI planning techniques apply these operators to the world model collection to find a model that achieves the stated goal condition .
 The sequence of events described in the solution model generate a narrative that achieves the goal condition.

 In the second approach, the fabula is represented using a hierarchical task network (HTN) formalism.
 HTNs are networks that represent ordered task decomposition, based on the idea that many tasks in real life have a built-in hierarchical structure.
-The toplevel task in an HTN is typically the main goal.
-Each task can be

-Fig. 1.
-A hierarchical task network decomposing the task "Build House".
-Rectangular nodes represent primitive actions, and circular nodes represent (sub-)tasks in the decomposition.
-Red lines show decomposition for an OR node, while blue lines show decomposition for an AND node.
-(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)

-decomposed into sub-tasks, which can be further decomposed into smaller tasks until all tasks are represented as primitive actions.
+The top-level task in an HTN is typically the main goal.
+Each task can be decomposed into sub-tasks, which can be further decomposed into smaller tasks until all tasks are represented as primitive actions.
+HTNs are commonly built using AND/OR graphs.

-HTNs are commonly built using AND-OR graphs.
-The root node in an HTN depicts the goal task.
-Each child node can be either a primitive action or a sub-task.
 When a task can have several possible decompositions, it is represented using an OR node.
 Each sub-task is a valid decomposition for the parent task.
 When a task has several decompositions that can be ordered in some fashion to complete the task, it is represented as an AND node.
-Thus, an HTN can be seen as an implicit representation for the set of possible solutions for a task [24].

-Fig. 1 shows an HTN for the task "Build House".
-Goals in the HTN are represented using circles and actions are represented using rectangles.
-AND and OR nodes are connected to their decomposition using blue and red links, respectively.
-The main goal, represented by the root node, is achieved by decomposing the sub-goals and performing actions in order.

-As narrative descriptions can be naturally represented as task decompositions [25,26], they are well suited for representation using HTNs.
-Based on this idea, a number of techniques [7,26-28] have been developed that employ HTN planning to generate a narrative.
-These techniques first define a narrative goal, then decompose it to find a sequence of primitive actions that describe events in a narrative timeline.
-Further, unlike STRIPS-like planning, HTN planning allows compound goals that are structured as a collection of multiple goals or primitive tasks.
+Thus, an HTN can be seen as an implicit representation for the set of possible solutions for a task [10].
+Fig. 2 shows an HTN for the task "Build House".
+Rectangular nodes represent primitive actions, and circular nodes represent sub-tasks in the decomposition.
+Red lines show decomposition for an OR node, while blue lines show decomposition for an AND node.
+The final decomposition for the goal task contains all primitive actions, returned from a depth-first search of the HTN.
+As narrative descriptions can be naturally represented as task decompositions [6,17], they are well suited for representation using HTNs.
+Based on this idea, a number of techniques [1, 5, 6, 35] have been developed that employ HTN planning to generate a narrative.
+These techniques start by defining a narrative goal, then decompose it to find a sequence of primitive actions that describe events in a narrative timeline.
+Existing techniques, however, generate only one such timeline even when the narrative goal could have multiple possible decompositions, each representing a possible alternate timeline.

-Existing techniques, however, generate only one narrative timeline even when the narrative goal could have multiple possible decompositions, each representing a possible alternate timeline.
-Our approach builds on existing techniques to improve them to support efficient generation of all possible narrative timelines, provide a method to visualize multiple timelines simultaneously, and support a subset of non-linear narratives.
+Our approach builds on these techniques, improving them to support efficient generation of all possible narrative timelines, provide a method to visualize multiple timelines simultaneously and supporting a subset of non-linear narratives.

-2.2.
-Visualizing narratives
+2.2 Visualizing Narratives